jintolonappan/uda_reacher_ddpg/Report.md

 ## Solution
 The environment is solved with DDPG algorithm _([Continuous control with deep reinforcement learning - arXiv:1509.02971 [cs.LG]](https://arxiv.org/pdf/1509.02971.pdf))_

+## DDPG Algorithm
+Deep Deterministic Policy Gradient (DDPG) is an algorithm which builds upon the Advantage Actor-Critic algorithm.
+In DDPG, agent concurrently learns a Q-function and a policy.
+In the algorithm, we make use of the concept of REINFORCE where a reward > baseline (Average of all rewards starting from State S<sub>n</sub>) is considered a good action.
+As this is similar to the value function, it will help us to determine V<sub>n</sub>(S<sub>n</sub>)In DDPG, this is considered a Critic network.
+This critic network will be updated for every action.
+As part of the Actor network, we will be determining the Q function.
+Actor network will be updated based on the action.
+In DDPG, we also make use of a ReplayBuffer as in DQN.
+Actions will be determined based on random exploitaion from the ReplayBuffer.
+This will also help in avoiding the agent learning continuous sequential actions.
+We also make use of Ornstein–Uhlenbeck noise process so that the network can 'explore' the observation space for any actions.
+This is implemented by adding the OU Noise to action value returned from the network.
+As in the paper, we will be using Adam _([Adam: A Method for Stochastic Optimization - arXiv:1412.6980v9 [cs.LG]](https://arxiv.org/pdf/1412.6980.pdf))_ algorithm to optimize the networks.

 ### Model Architecture
 As per the DDPG paper, four networks were used:
     1. Actor (Local)